Beautiful bespoke cabinetry, designed and created perfectly for you.

 We design, make and install high-quality bespoke cabinetry from our dedicated workshops in the Worcestershire countryside.
 As a small independent business, with our very own Interior Designer, everything is designed with the unique needs of our clients front and centre.
 No ranges, no standard finishes, no limits.

 Shaun and his team fastidiously obsess about everything; materials, angles, joints, hardware, colours, textures, and paint finishes.
-We take pride in the details that set us apart; nothing leaves the workshop unless we’re confident you’ll be 100% delighted with our finished work.
+We take pride in the details that set us apart; Pieces built to last a lifetime, fulfilling their purpose beautifully, without compromising on quality or style.

 Whether part of an overall Interior Design scheme or a one-off piece, every project is presented with concept designs, detailed layouts, sample materials and 3D visuals so that you truly get a sense of how the finished pieces will look and feel in your home.